Jean Mauzé: Personal life

 On April 23, 1953, he married Abby Rockefeller (1903–1976), the eldest child and only daughter of John D. Rockefeller Jr. and Abby Aldrich.
 The ceremony took place at the home of Abby's brother, Laurance Rockefeller in New York, with Jean's brother, Rev. Dr. George Mauzé, a Presbyterian minister, officiating.
 Abby had been widowed in 1949, after the death of her second husband, Dr. Irving Hotchkiss Pardee.

 He was a member of the University Club of New York and the Piping Rock Club in Locust Valley, NY.
+Mauzé died from cancer on January 7, 1974 at age 70.